Fort Worth Credit Card Debt Attorney

 If you feel as though you are over your head due to credit card debt, get in touch with me.
 Because I’m the only lawyer at my firm, I will work personally with you to help get you on track and put an end to the debt spiral you are experiencing.

 Call me to set up an appointment; your initial consultation is always free.
-Reach my office at 682-231-0909 or complete and submit my online contact form to get started.
+Reach my office at 682-231-0909 or complete and

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.